 If the probation included a condition that the restitution must be paid before the end of probation, the answer is "yes."
 The state must file a motion to revoke probation before the probation ends.
 The judge would then decide what to do.
-If you have made efforts to pay, you would likely be given...Read more »
+If you have made efforts to pay, you would likely...Read more »

 Until the warrant is served or recalled.
 Arrest warrants are served by arresting the person.
 A criminal defense attorney can file a motion to recall a warrant and a judge might choose to recall the warrant under some circumstances.